 The authors of the various chapters are all media law and sports law experts and address, from the point of view of the law and practice in their respective countries, amongst others, the following intriguing legal issues: the ownership of broadcasting rights; the commercial exploitation of those rights; and, with sport being such big business nowadays, the impact of competition law, including the vexed questions of the collective sale and purchase of sports broadcasting rights.

-The editing team consisted of Prof. Ian Blackshaw, Member of the Court of Arbritation for Sport, Prof. Steve Cornelius, Director of the Centre for Sports Law, University of Johannesburg, and Dr. Robert Siekmann, Director of the ASSER International Sports Law Centre.
+The editing team consisted of Prof. Ian Blackshaw, Member of the Court of Arbitration for Sport, Prof. Steve Cornelius, Director of the Centre for Sports Law, University of the Witwatersrand, Johannesburg, and Dr Robert Siekmann, Director of the ASSER International Sports Law Centre.

 With a Foreword by Dr Alexander Scheuer, Managing Director of the Institute of European Media Law (EMR), Saarbrücken/Brussels.